 Star San is food grade and if you use the recommended dosage on the bottle it will get rid of all the little beer infesting nasties.

 I love it so much I almost bath it in during brew day!

-A quick tip for you is get yourself a spray bottle and fill it with water and the right dosage of Star San and have it handy during brew day… I spray the shite out of everything that the beer will come in contact with as I go along.
+A quick tip for you is get yourself a spray bottle and fill it with water and the right dosage of Star San and have it handy during brew day… I spray everything that the beer will come in contact with as I go along.

 You can learn all about Star San and get some for yourself by Clicking The Following Link => Products to Clean & Sanitize Brewing Equipment

 How to Clean and Sanitize after Brew Day…